Aeromexico plans for slower growth in 2017 on Trump election

-DUBLIN (Reuters) - Aeromexico (AEROMEX.MX) expects slower growth this year as a result of the uncertainty surrounding Donald Trump's policies as U.S. president, but the airline's finance chief said he was optimistic about Trump's four-year term, which begins on Friday.
+DUBLIN, Jan 19 (Reuters) - Aeromexico expects slower growth this year as a result of the uncertainty surrounding Donald Trump's policies as U.S. president, but the airline's finance chief said he was optimistic about Trump's four-year term, which begins on Friday.

 "Some businesses are in a wait-and-see mode and because of that we are being more cautious in our planning, growing slower than we would have anticipated previously," Chief Financial Officer Ricardo Baker told the Global Airfinance conference in Dublin.